-- Walking clubs can be represented by up to ten of their individual members in the All-Ireland Mountain Race and Clubs League.
+- Walking clubs can be represented by up to five of their individual members in the All-Ireland Mountain Race and Clubs League.
 Clubs not represented in both initiatives will not qualify for that year's championship.
 Each initiative can have its own specialist sub-team assigned to it.
-This means that a club team can comprise up to twenty individuals in total if ten members represent it in the All-Ireland Mountain Race and a different ten represent it in the Clubs League.
+This means that a club team can comprise up to ten individuals in total if five members represent it in the All-Ireland Mountain Race and a different five represent it in the Clubs League.

 - The top ten walking clubs represented in BOTH the All-Ireland Mountain Race AND Clubs League during the same year will be shortlisted.
 They will be ranked from 10 to 1 in each of the two competitions based on their overall places (10 being the highest placing and 1 being the lowest placing among the shortlisted ten).